sloede/embedding-julia-in-c-examples/README.md

 data:   0.840 0.394 0.783 0.798 0.912 0.198 0.335 0.768 0.278 0.554
 result: 1.680 0.789 1.566 1.597 1.823 0.395 0.670 1.536 0.556 1.108
 ```
+Here, first an array of 10 doubles is created in C and filled with random
+values.
+This array and an equal-sized result array are passed to Julia, where
+the values from the input array are doubled and written to the output array.
+The
+result is then printed from C.

 ### MPI demonstrator
 To test the example, start a parallel run by executing the generated file with